A.J.B. (John or Jay) Johnston

 John writes exhibits as well, including the "Vanguard: 150 Years of Remarkable Nova Scotians" for the Nova Scotia Museum and the ground floor of the Black Cultural Centre.
-The award-winning travelling exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island, which opened at the Confederation Centre in Charlottetown, opens at the Museum of Canadian History in Gatienau, QC on October 10, 2014.
-That evening will also mark the launch of the book, Ni'n na L'nu: Les Mi'kmaq de l'Ile-de-Prince-Édouard.
+The award-winning travelling exhibition Ni'n na L'nu: The Mi'kmaq of Prince Edward Island opened at the Confederation Centre in Charlottetown and is currently at the Museum of Canadian History in Gatienau, Quebec and other subsequent venues.
+More recently, John developed the storyline and texts for the Colchester Historeum in Truro.
+That exhibit opened officially in early 2016.

 More information on John can be found at ajbjohnston.com and on Facebook at A J B Johnston, Writer.
 John is on Twitter at @ajbjohnston and on Instagram at AJBJohnston.

-John has donated his papers to the Beaton Institute of the Cape Breton University.Publications
+John donates his papers to the Beaton Institute of the Cape Breton University.Publications

 Endgame 1758: The Promise, the Glory, and the Despair of Louisbourg's Last Decade.
 Cape Breton University Press, 2007.
 ISBN-13: 978-0-8032-6009-2.